Didi1081/SampleX/README.md

    ```

 ###### Discovery
 Currently, there are only 6 products generated on the app.
+In order to create a marketplace many different companies will need to participate.